 Whether or not this is a wise personal decision for a specific buyer depends upon many factors, and shouldn’t be undertaken without consulting your personal financial advisor and thoroughly considering all the risks and alternatives.

-If you know of someone who’s thinking of buying a business, or of a business owner who’s thinking of selling a business and who might benefit from a free consultation with us, have them contact me, or any of the M&A professionals at The Bradway Group (www.bradwaygroup.com)
+If you know of someone who’s thinking of buying a business, or of a business owner who’s thinking of selling a business and who might benefit from a complimentary consultation with us, have them contact me, or any of the M&A professionals at The Bradway Group (www.bradwaygroup.com)

 By: Mike Ertel, Transworld M&A Advisors